-The West African country of Sierra Leone may not be the first place that comes to mind as a summer destination.
+The West African country of Sierra Leone might not be the first place that comes to mind as a summer destination.
 Decades of economic decline and years of armed conflict have had dramatic consequences on the economy.
-This country ranks near the bottom of most global lists of adult literacy performance and its schools, particularly in the rural regions, have one of the poorest enrollment rates in Africa.
-But for Peter McDermott, PhD, Professor at Pace’s School of Education and NYC Department Chair, spending time in Sierra Leone is on the top of his priority list.
+This country ranks near the bottom of most global lists of adult literacy performance and its schools, particularly in the rural regions, have some of the lowest enrollment rates in Africa.
+But for School of Education Professor Peter McDermott, spending time in Sierra Leone is on the top of his priority list.

-"For many children it's the only food they get all day.”
+"For many students here, it's the only food they eat all day," McDermott said.

-This past summer, the project took a new turn.
-McDermott taught groups of educators how to coach classroom teachers in ways to effectively teach reading and writing.
-Over time, these literacy coaches will work with their rural teachers by demonstrating, modeling, and guiding them on how to teach literacy in their elementary and secondary classrooms.
+Since his initial trip to Sierra Leone in 2013, McDermott has since completed five teaching visits there.
+This summer, the project is taking a new turn.
+McDermott is teaching groups of educators how to coach classroom teachers on effective ways to teach reading and writing.
+Over time, these literacy coaches will work with their rural teachers by demonstrating, modeling and guiding them on how to teach literacy in their elementary and secondary classrooms.